-Your instructor is required to provide instruction on each of the knowledge areas listed on your Airman Knowledge Test Report and to complete an endorsement of this instruction.
-You must present the Airman Knowledge Test Report to the examiner prior to taking the practical test.
+Your instructor is required to provide instruction on each of the knowledge areas listed on your Airman Knowledge Test Report, and complete an endorsement of this instruction.
+The Airman Knowledge Test Report must be presented to the examiner prior to taking the practical test.
 During the oral portion of the practical test, the examiner is required to evaluate the noted areas of deficiency.

-Should you require a duplicate Airman Knowledge Test Report due to loss or destruction of the original, send a signed request accompanied by a check or money order for \$1 payable to the FAA.
+Should you require a duplicate Airman Knowledge Test Report due to loss or destruction of the original, send a signed request accompanied by a check or money order for the amount of \$1 payable to the FAA.
 Your request should be sent to the Federal Aviation Administration, Airmen Certification Branch, AFS-760, P.O.
 Box 25082, Oklahoma City, OK 73125.